18 Essential Oils for Sore Throat Pain - Dr. Axe

 5. Clove

-A study published in Phytotherapy Research found that clove essential oil shows antimicrobial activity against a large number of multi-resistant Staphylococcus epidermidis.
-(7) Its antiviral properties and ability to purify blood increases resistance to a multitude of diseases, including sore throats.
-(8)
+A study published in Phytotherapy Research found that clove essential oil showed antimicrobial activity against a large number of multi-resistant Staphylococcus epidermidis.
+Its antiviral properties and ability to purify blood increase resistance to a multitude of diseases, including sore throats.

 6. Hyssop

 Hyssop was used in ancient times as a cleansing herb for temples and other sacred places.
-In ancient Greece, the physicians Galen and Hippocrates valued hyssop for inflammation of the throat and chest, pleurisy and other bronchial complaints.
+In ancient Greece, the physicians Galen and Hippocrates valued hyssop for helping relieve inflammation of the throat and chest, pleurisy, and other bronchial complaints.

 7. Thyme

-Thyme oil is one of the strongest antioxidants and antimicrobials known, and it has been used as a medicinal herb since ancient times.
-Thyme supports the immune, respiratory, digestive, nervous and other body systems.
+Thyme oil is one of the strongest antioxidant and antimicrobial essential oils around, and it has been used as a medicinal herb since ancient times.
+Thyme supports the immune, respiratory, digestive, nervous and other bodily systems.

 With a sweet, woodsy smell, juniper berry essential oil is a popular ingredient in many household cleaning products, aromatherapy blends and fragrance sprays.
 Today, juniper berry essential oil is also commonly used as one of the best natural remedies for sore throat as well as respiratory infections, fatigue, muscle aches and arthritis.